kyma-project/community/collaboration/extending-kyma-cli.md

 `kyma function show <function-name> labels`
 `kyma function show <function-name> replicas`

-#### Typical User flow
+#### Typical User flow (approach 1)

 This section details a typical development flow for the functions

 1. New User creating function from scratch or from existing github project as shown [here](#creation-of-project-locally).
 This would generate a function project for vscode.
 User is also provided with readme file to explain the structure of project and also the config.yaml.
 It should also explain how user can test it locally and also debugging.

-2. Once the project is initialized user can deploy the function onto an exisiting kyma cluster using command [here](#commands-that-use-config)
+2. Once the project is initialized user can deploy the function onto an exisiting kyma cluster using command [here](#commands-that-use-config).
+It would use the `config.yaml` to deploy all resources.

 3. User can change the code and test it locally by running a server locally on his workstation.
 User can make use of make file provided.

 4. For debugging purpose user can either run it locally and attach the debuger or for in-cluster debugging he can use the `kyma function debug` command which would use telepresence to redirect the event triggers for example to the local code and he can attach the debugger to debug.

+#### Typical User flow (approach 2)

+1. New User creating function from scratch or from existing github project as shown [here](#creation-of-project-locally).
+This would generate a function project for vscode.
+User is also provided with readme file to explain the structure of project and also the config.yaml.
+It should also explain how user can test it locally and also debugging.

+2. Once the project is initialized user can deploy the function onto an exisiting kyma cluster using command [here](#commands-that-use-config)

+3. Use the commands listed at [expanded commands with switches](#expanded_command_with_switches) to configure the functions

+4. Debugging ?

 ### Service catalog